 What is the stimulus that gives rise to a specific response?

-In a previous article I discussed the way in which sportsmen use ritual to enter appropriate mental states and maintain consistency.
-A topical example of this, although in an arena outside of sports, is the US presidential Election in which president Bush used a standard scripted start to all of his rallies.
+In a previous article I discussed how athletes use ritual to enter appropriate mental states and maintain consistency.
+A typical example of this, although in an arena outside of sports, is the US Presidential Election in which President Bush used a standard scripted start to all of his rallies.
 A script which included: the National Anthem, the Pledge of Allegiance, and a prayer for the president in that order.
 This is not that much different from the player who always wears an old red sock, the jumper who can only jump if the crowd clap towards a crescendo, the tennis player who only uses his favourite racquet.
-The only additional thing to note is that George W Bush's ritual is designed to generate appropriate states in the audience as well as himself.
-The key word here is "Designed".
+The only other thing to note is that George W Bush's ritual is designed to generate appropriate states in the audience as well as himself.
+The keyword here is "Designed".

-We have bad days and good days; we have days where our focus is only on the job in hand, and days when it just is not.
-You cannot have inconsistencies like that when you want to win an election, and as a sports competitor you certainly cannot afford to have an off-day - A day when physically everything is going right but mentally everything is going wrong.
-Many of us leave these things to chance, but what if we could be in control of how we felt, of our mental states and of our consistency?
-In top class competition, where winning or loosing can be dependant on 100th of a second or a fraction of an angle, it is often the mental state of the athlete that gives them that all-important edge.
-How often have we heard the second or third placed athlete say "I just was not at my best today"?
+We have bad days and good days; we have days where our focus is only on the job at hand, and days when it just is not.
+You cannot have inconsistencies like that when you want to win an election.
+As a sports competitor, you certainly cannot afford to have an off-day - A day when physically everything is going right, but mentally everything is going wrong.
+Many of us leave these things to chance, but what if we could be in control of how we felt, of our mental states and our consistency?
+In top-class competition, where winning or losing can be dependant on 100th of a second or a fraction of an angle, it is often the mental state of the athlete that gives them that all-important edge.
+How often have we heard the second or third-placed athlete say "I just was not at my best today"?

 The key thing about the anchor is that the stimulus does not have to give rise to a physical response.
 It can give rise to an internal one.
-In the sporting arena the sorts of mental responses that we might be looking for are: focused, calm, confidant, motivated.
-Connecting a simple stimulus such as squeezing the left hand, with a response of calmness, or confidence, may be all it takes to settle the sprinter before he gets down in the blocks.
-Installing anchors is really quite straightforward.
+In the sporting arena, the sorts of mental responses that we might be looking for are: focused, calm, confident, motivated.
+Connecting a simple stimulus such as squeezing the left hand, with a response of calmness, or confidence, maybe all it takes to settle the sprinter before he gets down in the blocks.
+Installing anchors is straightforward.
 You might like to try the following procedure (taken from Vile and Biggs 2004):